Thomas GIA Test - Complete Guide & Information

 • Word Meaning – 0.5 points reduced

-Here’s an example from a Thomas International score report showing just that:
+Below is an example from a Thomas International score report showing just that:

 Thomas GIA Test Score Report

 That is why you shouldn’t simply storm through the questions to answer as many as you possibly can, and also shouldn’t be too careful, on the other hand.
+Finding the balance between speed and accuracy is crucial for a high score on the Thomas GIA test.

-All your scores will be presented as a percentile score (of what percent of past test-takers your score is higher).
+Scoring Is Based on Percentiles: All your scores will be presented as a percentile score (of what percent of past test-takers your score is higher).
 For instance, if you have scored in the 75th percentile, you have scored higher than 75% of test-takers.

 The Thomas International GIA Test score percentiles are defined: